-Viking Voyager 1973-current A classic family flume ride, Voyager has been thrilling riders since opening day on May 26, 1973.
+A classic family flume ride, Voyager has been thrilling riders since opening day on May 26, 1973.
 Riders board a Viking flume boat and take on the high seas, all ending with an over 40-foot slash down drop.
 Voyager was manufactured by Arrow Development of Mountainview, California.
 During the time period Voyager was built Arrow, flumes were incredibly popular installations and it's hard to think of a single park that opened in the 1970's that did not have an Arrow flume.
 In the four decades that have passed, many Arrow flumes have been removed to make way for larger, more thrilling coasters, and the classic Arrow flume becomes more rare with each passing season.
 Today, like in the 1970's, the Arrow flume still provides a fun, family friendly, slightly thrilling ride making it a perfect fit for a family theme park.
 Thankfully, the park has began to appreciate its importance as a signature classic ride and Voyager has received several major updates over the past few years including a complete update to its control system in 2016.
 (Prior to 2016 it was still operating on its control system from 1973).
 Guests must be 36" or taller to ride Voyager and those under 46" must be accompanied by an adult.
-The Lift 1973 (renamed 2009)-current
+Kringle's Holiday House (renamed 2018)-current

-Located just across from Voyager is The Lift, a gift shop specializing in young adult-specific merchandise such as Fox Racing, Under Armour, and Roxy.
-The Lift is an original structure to the park, and has always been a retail location.
-Prior to being called The Lift, it was known as Norseman's Niceties, offering standard park souvenirs.
-The name and shop was renovated in 2009.
-Steadman Plaza 1985 (removed 1999-2000)-current
+Located just across from Voyager is Kringle's Holiday house, a gift shop specializing seasonal Christmas decor.
+Kringle's is an original structure to the park, and has always been a retail location.
+Prior to being called Kringles it was known as The Lift from 2009 until 2017, prior to 2009 it was known as Norseman's Niceties, offering standard park souvenirs.